 You'll be following the Gabrielino Trail for the majority of the hike.
 The trail is well-worn and a favorite of hikers and mountain bikers.
 There are numerous unofficial side trails along the way, but we'll be staying on the (main) Gabrielino Trail along the Arroyo Seco.
 If you haven't seen or heard the stream in a few minutes, you're probably in the wrong place.

 Brown Canyon Barrier Dam was built in 1943 in an attempt to control flooding from the mountains.
 In 1938 the “flood of the century” led to deaths and damage in LA.
 It even destroyed an entire resort, Camp Oakwilde, just a short way up from where the dam is.
 The powers that be decided to try to control the water flow.
 There were numerous projects, including paving the LA River.
 The Brown Mountain Dam was one of those projects.
-Here's what the dam looked like when it was first built in 1943.

 In most cases where humans try to "improve" mother nature, the dam was quickly rendered a failure when the area behind it was filled with silt and debris.
 Not only that, but the dam prevented the movement of wildlife up and down the Arroyo Seco, disrupting an age-old migration corridor.
 There's a strong argument for removing dams like this, but it's hard to see how that would happen today.
 You can dive deeper into the saga of protecting the Arroyo Seco at the Arroyo Seco Foundation's website.